stakater-lab/stakater-nordmart-review-api/README.md

 # stakater-nordmart-review

-# stakater-nordmart-review

 Spring Boot microservice for product review

 ## Introduction

-This project implements review functionality for the products.
-It provides CRUDS API for reviews
+This project implements review functionality for the products; it provides CRUDS API for reviews.

 ## User scenarios